 That means people that are willing to go, hey, there was a drill, and the police say, no, there wasn't a drill.

-Well, evidently I don't believe they were just having a training exercise.
+Well, evidently, I don't believe they were just having a training exercise.

-They must have had some kind of threats of physicians called in.
+I think they must have known they must have had some kind of threat for suspicions called in.

 So I do think this is really interesting how excited he is about Dan Badandi, particularly considering, like I said, in the present day, he's really trying to distance himself from this dude.